Error breaks up pitching duel as Mariners edge Twins 1-0

+MINNEAPOLIS (AP) - After spending much of the day feeling ill, James Pazos gave the Seattle Mariners a gritty performance against Minnesota.

-MINNEAPOLIS (AP) - First baseman Logan Morrison's throwing error in the eighth inning accounted for the game's only run as the Seattle Mariners defeated the Minnesota Twins 1-0 after a long rain delay Monday night.
+Pitching through a nasty case of food poisoning, the Seattle reliever picked up the win when Twins first baseman Logan Morrison committed a throwing error in the eighth inning that sent the Mariners past the Twins 1-0 after a long rain delay Monday night.

-Dee Gordon led off the eighth with a double against reliever Trevor Hildenberger (1-1).
-Jean Segura laid down a sacrifice bunt and Morrison threw the ball into right field, allowing Gordon to score.

-James Pazos (1-0) got the win in relief of starter Wade LeBlanc, who tossed six scoreless innings.
+After starter Wade LeBlanc threw six scoreless innings, Pazos (1-0) came on to work the seventh.
+According to manager Scott Servais, just being able to pitch was a victory in itself for Pazos.

+"He was throwing up all day, didn't know if he'd be available," Servais said.
+"He went out and got us through the seventh and came right back in and went right back in the bathroom."

+Pazos gave up a one-out double to Mitch Garver but otherwise shut the door on the Twins, part of a dominant night by Mariners pitching.
 Nick Vincent worked a 1-2-3 eighth and Edwin Diaz struck out the side in the ninth for his AL-leading 14th save in 15 chances.

+The four Seattle pitchers combined to allow just four hits and no walks.
+Garver was the only Twins runner to reach second base all night.

+"Tough way to lose a game when you get back home and can't find a way to score," said manager Paul Molitor, whose team was coming off a 2-1 road loss to the Los Angeles Angels on Sunday.

 LeBlanc made his third start since joining the Mariners' rotation at the beginning of May and was sharp once again.
 He allowed just three runners, none of whom reached second base.
 He's given up only one earned run in 15 innings as a starter this year.